dahliyah/dahliyah.github.io/docs/Timelines/Events.md

 At Ptolemy's request, the Judean governor sent 72 elders to Alexandra ---six from each of the twelve tribes.

-These elders translated the Law of Moses from Hebrew manuscripts into Greek.
+A group of individuals took on the task of translating the Law of Moses from Hebrew manuscripts to Greek.

 date: 130 B.C  <br>
 title: <mark style='background:#20bf6b'>Hebrew Scripts Translated</mark>